johnnyxs996/pw_0312400155_fe/src/api/README.md

 # @

-API for managing a financial system.
+API for managing UniPegaso Banking financial system.

 The version of the OpenAPI document: 1.0.0